Fan of exotic breakfasts?

 Take a bao.

-Because this spring, the people behind everyone’s favourite cult Taiwanese restaurant micro-chain are going to open up Cafe Bao in King’s Cross’ Pancras Square.
-It’s set to tie in with an all-new Hoppers – which, at 6,000 combined square feet will be easily the largest site in either portfolio.
+Because this autumn, the people behind everyone’s favourite cult Taiwanese restaurant micro-chain are going to open up Cafe Bao in King’s Cross’ Pancras Square.
+It’s set to neighbour the all-new Hoppers – which, at 6,000 combined square feet, will be easily the largest site in either portfolio.

 The other four locations have gradually increased in size, from a tiny street stall in Hackney, to a packed-out Soho sleeve, to a two-floor Fitzrovia flagship, all the way to a Borough Market venue with its own karaoke room.